dannyyaaj/javascript_the_hard_parts/notes.md

 * When you run a function, you create a local execution context
   * Inside the local execution context, it has a local thread (pauses doing code in global scope and starts doing code inside function / local scope) and local memory (variable environment)

+1. In the above code, we take the parameter, inputNumber and assign it the value of 4
+2. We store the evaluated result of inputNumber inside of the variable constant called result
+3. Return result and store the value in the variable called output